-- Why Do I Need a Large Emergency Fund?- You need it so you can stay afloat financially during a major crisis.
-Studies have shown that in any given 10 year period, 75% of families will experience a major financial crisis such as a hospital stay, job loss, natural disaster, fire, a car accident with injuries, temporary/permanent disability, or even a months-long pandemic that devastates your finances.
+You need emergency money so you can stay afloat financially during a major crisis.
+Studies have shown that in any given 10 year period, 75% of families experience a major financial crisis such as a hospital stay, job loss, natural disaster, fire, a car accident with injuries, temporary/permanent disability, or even a months-long pandemic that devastates your finances.

 When you plan well and have a large emergency fund in place, it ensures that any major emergency will have as little impact on your finances as possible.
-It helps to keep you from incurring new debt and having to deal with the financial fallout from that emergency for years to come, on top of what you already had to go through.
+It helps to keep you from incurring new debt and dealing with the financial fallout from an emergency for years to come, on top of what you already had to go through.

-- That’s a Lot of Money, Shouldn’t I Invest it and Let it Grow Instead of Letting it Sit in Cash?- No, because money that’s invested in places like the stock market can be volatile and go down in value.
-Trust me, if you need it in an emergency, you can just about guarantee that you lose a big chunk of that money in the stock market right before you need it the most.
+No, because money invested in the stock market tend to be volatile and go down in value.
+Trust me, if you need it in an emergency, you can just about guarantee that you'll lose a big chunk of that money in the stock market right before you need it the most.

 Keep your emergency fund money as cash in a savings or money market account so it doesn't lose significant value and is easily accessible.
 Do not put it in CD's (illiquid), Stocks or Mutual Funds (volatile and illiquid), and especially not Real Estate (very illiquid).

-- What Happens if I Need to Use Part of My Emergency Fund?- Use only enough to get you through the crisis.
-That big chunk of money can be tempting to use for “extras” that don’t necessarily relate to whatever emergency you’re having at the time, so manage it very wisely and conservatively as you use it.
-Don’t let it leak away drop by drop.
+Use only enough to get you through the crisis.
+That big chunk of money sitting in the bank can be tempting to use for “extras” not related to the emergency you're having at the time.
+So manage it wisely and conservatively as you use it.
+Don't let it leak away drop by drop.

 An Emergency Fund is Self Insurance

-When you have a large emergency fund in place and available to you in a time of crisis that is easily accessible and fully funded, it self insures you, and keeps you from being tempted to use debt to “fix” the situation.
+When you have a 3-6 month emergency fund available in a time of crisis that's easily accessible and fully funded, it self insures you.
+It keeps you from being tempted to use debt to fix the problem.

-Lack of an emergency fund is just one of the many reasons why so many people have ended up with major financial problems over the last few years, as jobs were lost and wages have gone down.
-A well maintained large emergency fund is the insurance you need that will help keep you from sinking financially when a crisis eventually comes, as they always do.
+Lack of a long term emergency fund is just one of the many reasons why so many people end up with major financial problems.
+A well maintained 3-6 month emergency fund is the insurance you need that will help keep you from sinking financially when a crisis eventually comes, as they always do.

 Keep Up the Hard Work!

-So continue working hard on your Debt Rocket plan, and when you finish, keep your dream of financial freedom alive by building up your large emergency fund.
-You won’t regret it!
+So continue working hard on your Debt Rocket plan.
+When you finish, keep your dream of financial freedom alive by building up your 3-6 month emergency fund.
+You won't regret it!